hmdsamarasekara/hmdsamarasekara.github.io/_posts/2022-09-08-receiving-inmarsat-aero-acars.md

   </table>

   <div class="tip-box">
-    These high-speed channels require wideband SDR reception and a high SNR.
-They are more sensitive to cable loss, interference, and antenna quality.
+    These high-speed channels require a higher signal-to-noise ratio (SNR) for reliable decoding and are more sensitive to cable loss, interference, and antenna performance.
   </div>

 <br>